nager/Nager.Authentication/README.md

 This project provides the required REST endpoints in a simple way.
 Only the `IUserRepository` has to be mapped to the existing database context.
 The passwords are encrypted with a salt and `HMACSHA1` in the database.

-In addition, 2 implementations are available for a user administration interface.
-The first can be implemented in any existing web application via vue.
-The second is implemented with vue as 'single-file components'.

 ## Available NuGet Packages
 https://www.nuget.org/packages?q=Nager.Authentication